nriddiford/Riddiford-and-Schlosser-2016/README.md

 Please cite Riddiford and Schlosser 2016 eLife (https://elifesciences.org/content/5/e17666) when you use this pipeline for data analysis

-# Run fastqc to visually inspect all sequencing results
+## Run fastqc to visually inspect all sequencing results

+Run from the same directory as fasta files
+Will output .fastq files with same name

 ```{perl}
 #!/usr/bin/perl